 Please contact James if you’d like to discuss anything related to church growth, sharing our faith story with others, growing in discipleship (whole-life discipleship), exploring how to develop as a mission shaped church, starting a new congregation, a fresh expression of church or Leading your church into growth course (LYCIG).
 James also coordinates the Mission Shed (local resource hub) network across the diocese and the Diocesan church planting course.

 Mission Community Development Team

-The Mission Community Development Team are here to walk with mission communities as they produce a Mission Action Plan (MAP) or revisit their existing strategy.
-During the process they will draw on local expertise and link mission communities with expert practitioners and advisers who can help develop the details of their MAP.
-Each archdeaconry has a Mission Community Development Adviser who will work with the Archdeacon and be your first port-of-call as you write or revise a MAP.
+The Mission Community Development Officer is here to walk with mission communities as they produce a Mission Action Plan (MAP) or revisit their existing strategy.
+During the process he will draw on local expertise and link mission communities with expert practitioners and advisers who can help develop the details of their MAP.
+The Mission Community Development Adviser will work with the Archdeacons and be your first port-of-call as you write or revise a MAP.

 Mission and Ministry amongst Children

 Inspiring, encouraging and resourcing the creative development of mission and ministry amongst children (0-11s) in the Diocese of Exeter.
 Offering STAR (Support, Training, Advice & Resources) to any congregation member, clergy or lay reader involved in working with children and families.

 Exploring Lay Discipleship, alongside questions and development of lay ministry, lay leadership and how discipleship is key to enabling and empowering these roles.
 We’re developing learning opportunities around all of these issues.
 Please get in touch if there are other issues that you think we can help with.